lazysquirrellabs/sphere_generator/README.md

 ## Compatibility and dependencies
 Sphere Generator requires Unity 2022.3.X or above, its target API compatibility level is .NET Standard 2.1, and depends on the following packages:
 - `com.unity.collections`

+## Roadmap
+The following basic shapes are planned to be implemented in future versions:
+- Truncated icosahedron.
+- Fibonacci.

 ## Contributing
 If you would like to report e bug, please create an [issue](https://github.com/matheusamazonas/sphere_generator/issues).
 If you would like to contribute with bug fixing or small improvements, please open a Pull Request.
 If you would like to contribute with a new feature (regardless if it's in the roadmap or not), [contact the developer](https://matheusamazonas.net/contact.html).